 Cognitive Psychology & Epistemology

 Much of John’s research revolves around human cognition—especially the question of how to improve human reasoning.
 The hope is that improving reasoning will improve decision-making and, ultimately, the quality of our lives as individuals and as a collective.
-Some of his innovations in this space include arguing for a new epistemological constraint on when judgments of probability are trustworthy.

 Metascience & Philosophy of Science